rohan1519/skin-cancer-detection/README.md

 # 🧠 Skin Cancer Detection

 This project is an AI-powered  web application that detects skin cancer from uploaded skin images using a deep learning model.
-The application allows users to upload an image and receive an AI-based prediction with confidence score.
+The application allows users to upload an image and receive an AI-based prediction with confidence score and ML.

 The goal of this project is to demonstrate how artificial intelligence can assist in early detection of skin cancer.